Survivor, Smiler, Songwriter.

 In 2021, Andrew finished as a quarter-finalist on Season 20 of NBC’s The Voice.
 With mentors such as Nick Jonas, Blake Shelton, Snoop Dogg, and Darren Criss, Marshall grew exponentially, honing in his vocal and performance skills.

-Andrew is also an advocate for Make-A-Wish America, traveling across the country to share his own unique wish experience at various events to help raise money for children living with life threatening illness to have their own wish.
+Andrew is an advocate for Make-A-Wish America, traveling across the country to share his own unique wish experience at various events to help raise money for children living with life threatening illness to have their own wish.